 This watch is a minimalist’s dream.
 The first thing you’ll notice is that it’s almost entirely black.
 The bezel is black with contrasting silver hands, a white date number over a black background date window, and white, very thin bar hour indicators.

 It runs on a self-winding, automatic movement and has a power reserve of about 41 hours.
-It is rated for 5-bar water resistant, allowing you to swim with this watch.
+It is rated for 5-bar water-resistant, allowing you to swim with this nice watch.

-This watch is encased in a round silver, stainless steel casing and is fully solar powered.
+This blue dial watch is encased in a round silver, stainless steel casing and is fully solar-powered.
 It is designed to have a power reserve of about 6 months after a full charge.
 With a 10-bar rating, you can swim with this watch with no problems.

 The Grand Seiko line is a luxury collection from Seiko.
 The watches in this line are handcrafted by Seiko’s very own expert watchmakers.
 A Grand Seiko watch is truly for a watch connoisseur.